-That said, according to HousingWire.com, “the housing market is off to a slow start, as 15% of U.S. listings experienced a price cut in January.
-Realtor.com Chief Economist Danielle Hale said the U.S. housing market is off to a slower start this year in many markets, compared to the rapid acceleration seen in January 2018.”
+That said, the Minnesota housing market is typically slow in the January to March time period due to the cold weather and the holidays.
 So, if you’re shopping now, this may be a good time to grab a house while it’s at a lower price point!
-Keep in mind that winter is typically the best time to buy a house in MN and once it thaws out, the market becomes more competitive for buyers.
+Keep in mind that winter is typically the best time to buy a house in Minnesota and once it thaws out, the market becomes more competitive for buyers.

 The dream of homeownership is achievable, especially for those in the Twin Cities Habitat for Humanity Homeownership Program.
 No matter if the market favors buyers or sellers, you can reach your goal of owning a home by shopping smart—with patience and persistence.